One Big Union (Canada): Rise

 The AFL and the TLC resisted the secession, by what would soon become the OBU.
 OBU members and OBU unions were expelled from most local trades councils.
 Nonetheless, thousands of workers resigned the AFL and the TLC and joined the OBU.
-These included loggers, hard rock miners, coal miners, longshoremen, construction workers, metalworkers, shop craft workers, etc. The One Big Union organized by industry rather than by trade, in response to a deemphasis of craftsmanship, (Taylorism), and the burgeoning demand for unskilled labour.
+These included loggers, hard rock miners, coal miners, longshoremen, construction workers, metalworkers, shop craft workers, etc. The One Big Union organized by industry rather than by trade, in response to a de-emphasis of craftsmanship (Taylorism) and the burgeoning demand for unskilled labour.
 The OBU's anti-capitalist policy was evident by its constitution's pre-amble:

+It recognized its prospective membership as "all those who by useful work of hand or brain, feed, clothe, or shelter; or contribute towards the health, comfort and education of the human race."

+By late 1919 the OBU's membership was 70,000, mostly in western Canada.
+In Edmonton, unionized carpenters, United Mine Workers, and members of the International Association of Machinists joined the OBU, although this decision caused their expulsion from the local trades council.
+In Winnipeg a vote taken by the Trades and Labor Council went 8841 to 705 in favor of the OBU.

-By late 1919 the OBU's membership was 70,000.
-Although primarily organized in western Canada, the OBU had a significant presence in Nova Scotia, organizing coal workers during the Cape Breton Labour War, and covered nearly all of Amherst's workers.
+The OBU had a significant presence in Nova Scotia, organizing coal workers during the Cape Breton Labour War, and received support from nearly all of Amherst's workers.

+In 1920 Angus McDonald, a carpenter and proponent of revolutionary industrial unionism, was elected in Temiskaming (northern Ontario) as an Independent.
+He was a supporter of the One Big Union.
+He was re-elected in 1921.
+The riding was abolished prior to the 1925 election.

+Although devoted to revolutionary industrial unionism, its activists did participate in elections.
+R.B.
+Russell and Vancouver's W.A.
+Pritchard ran in the 1921 federal election.
+P.M.
+Christophers was elected in Alberta largely by OBU coalminers.
+One Big Union supporters Hannah Gale and A.G.
+Broatch were elected in Calgary over traditional trade union candidates John Rae and Walter Smitten.
+(Calgary used proportional representation in its elections so voters had clear choices.)